pkolaczk/latte/README.md

   This means you can test large clusters with a small number of clients.
 * About 50x-100x lower memory footprint than Java-based tools.
 * Very low impact on operating system resources – low number of syscalls, context switches and page faults.
 * No client code warmup needed.
-The client code works with maximum performance from the first iteration.
+The client code works with maximum performance from the first benchmark cycle.
   Even runs as short as 30 seconds give accurate results.
 * No GC pauses nor HotSpot recompilation happening in the middle of the test.
 You want to measure hiccups of the server, not the benchmarking tool.